Lama dei Peligni

 Lama dei Peligni is a comune and town in the province of Chieti in the Abruzzo region of Italy with 1,155 inhabitants.
 It is also part of the Aventino-Medio Sangro mountain community and the municipal territory is included in the Maiella National Park.
-The town, known to naturalists as the country of chamois, is located in a florofaunal area of particular interest.
+The environs of the town is known to naturalists as the natural habitat of chamois, and is in a florofaunal area of particular interest.